OscarLuvsRice/portfolio-v1/remotecontrolcar.md

 This project fulfilled our interest and also improved our problem solving and creative thinking, especially in the engineering field. it also enchanced our hands-on experience with tools.

-The RC car is controlled via an 27 MHz 4CH RC module(transmitter and receiver), with a wood chassis, plastic over and used double battereies to power 2 dc motors.
+The RC car is controlled via an 27 MHz 4CH RC module(transmitter and receiver), with a wood chassis, plastic cover and used double batteries to power 2 dc motors.
 Through this project, we explored **circuit wiring, steering design, sketching, experimenting design and troubleshooting hardware problems**.

 **Outcome:** A fully functional RC car capable of forward/reverse driving, turning.